Janseuwu/EnterLearning/README.md

 - Remove the autologout functionality from the site

 ## Feedback and PR's
-If you find bugs, errors or want to add something to the extension, you can reach me at jaxziiii174@gmail.com.
+If you find bugs, errors or want to add something to the extension, you can find me on Discord - janseuwu.
 Feel free to do a PR too.
 Don't forget to rate the extension on the webstores!